Bohemian Matrix Geometry

 \begin{acks} The Python code we used for many of the experiments was written largely by Eunice Y.~S.~Chan (with some help by Rob Corless) for another project; we thank her for her work on that code.
 We also thank her for many discussions on Bohemian matrices and colouring algorithms.

 We thank Mark Giesbrecht for hours of discussion on this topic.

 We thank Neil J.~Calkin for valuable discussions about finding good questions to direct research.
 We thank Ilias Kotsireas for pointing out several references relevant to the Hadamard matrix literature, and for helpful discussions.
 We thank Nick Higham for an independent proof of Theorem~\ref{thm:bent}, and for searching out the original references to Hirsch, Bromwich, and Bendixon.
+We thank Stefano Serra--Capizzano for useful comments on an earlier draft and for pointing out other references.
 We also thank Owen Maresh (@graveolens) for pointing out the connection to Kate Stange's work.

+Finally, we thank the referees for their thorough and careful work during this time of climate crisis, war, and pandemic.
+We especially thank Referee 2 for pointing out the extremely relevant and interesting paper~\cite{ChandlerWilde2013}, which showed us a whole area of research that is relevant to Bohemian matrices.

 Partially supported by NSERC grant RGPIN-2020-06438, and partially supported by the grant PID2020-113192GB-I00 (Mathematical Visualization: Foundations, Algorithms and Applications) from the Spanish MICINN. \end{acks}